 TD Ameritrade is also home to the widest selection of commission-free ETFs—more than 300 are available.
 If you want to view them all, TD Ameritrade’s Commission-Free ETFs page lists them by category, fund family, market cap, and alphabetical order.

-While commission alone shouldn't determine whether you should consider a specific fund, commission-free investing at TD Ameritrade can have benefits, namely a savings of $6.95 on either side of a transaction (when held for more than 30 days).
-This means potentially reducing costs when you rebalance your portfolio, or if you invest via dollar-cost averaging.
+While commission alone shouldn’t determine whether you should consider a specific fund, commission-free investing at TD Ameritrade can mean potentially reducing transaction costs when you rebalance your portfolio, or if you invest via dollar-cost averaging.

 Building a self-directed ETF portfolio can be a daunting task; there are so many ETFs to choose from.
 If you have no time at all to self-direct your investments, you could consider managed portfolio solutions from TD Ameritrade Investment Management, LLC.*